official333am/official333am-web/official333am-web/README.md

 ## Link (STEP 3)

-On `github.com`, update the custom domain field (located in Settings/GitHub Pages) to be `official333am.com`
+On GitHub, update the custom domain field (located in Settings/GitHub Pages) to be `official333am.com`

 ## Disclaimer